aikedejongste/docs.aikedejongste.nl/index.md

 just copy it.
 Also helps when StackOverflow is down.
 I used to have all this in Notion.so but this is much faster and has version control.

+Will this all be replaced with ChatGPT soon?

 Feel free to [contribute](https://github.com/AikedeJongste/docs.aikedejongste.nl)

 ----